EastWoodYang/Gradle-Repo/README.md

 ## QA

-**Still need to include project in settings.gradle ?**
+**Don't need to include project in settings.gradle any more ?**

-    No longer needed, will automatically add the given module you declared in repo.xml to the build by repo plugin.
+    Yes, will automatically add the given module you declared in repo.xml to the build by repo plugin.

 **How to switch to other feature branches ?**